What is Coding?

 Coding refers to computer programming.
 It is the primary language between humans and robots and consists of a set of instructions that will tell a computer or robot what to do.
 There are several different programming languages (e.g. HTML, C++, Java, Python) and the choice of a language depends on your intention.
 Also, a new, user-friendly form of visual/block programming (e.g. Scratch Junior, Scratch, Blockly) allows students to assemble ready-made blocks of code using the drag-and-drop method.
 This type of coding is great for younger students or as an initiation to coding.

 Coding Programs and Software

-This is the latest version of Scratch and it has been improved substantially.
-Now, you can play with Scratch on a tablet or Chromebook!
-What we are most excited by is all the different technologies you can connect Scratch to – like Micro:Bits, EV3, WeDo 2.0, Google Translate, Makey Makey, and more!
+This is the latest version of Scratch.
+It is free.
+It works on a tablet or Chromebook.
+You can connect Scratch to Micro:Bits, EV3, WeDo 2.0, Google Translate, Makey Makey, and more!

 Snap! is a free, blocks- and browser-based educational graphical programming language that allows students to create interactive animations, games, stories, and more, while learning about mathematical and computational ideas.